george-hawkins/micropython-lighthouse-controls/README.md

 I chose pins 27 and 14 (which despite their numbers are beside each other on the board) for no particular.
 As I'm doing no receiving I've actually just left 14 floating but it might have been better to connect it to a pull-down resistor.

+Note: when you initialize a UART, the ESP32 often (but not always) outputs a console message like this:

+    I (7336) uart: ALREADY NULL

+This sounds like an error but appears to be of no particular importance.

 GitHub caching
 --------------